narasimha-31/Pdf-to-QR-Generator/README.md

 If there’s **no activity for 1 week**, Supabase may temporarily pause the storage.

 > If the **QR code doesn’t load** or the **app seems broken**, it’s likely just sleeping 💤
-> Try again later, or star the repo and raise an issue — I’ll manually wake it up 👨‍💻
+> Try again later, or star the repo and raise an issue, I’ll manually wake it up 👨‍💻

 ---
 ### 🛠 Tech Stack